dswenn/dswenn.github.io/library.md

 45. The Field Study Handbook by Jan Chipchase
 46. The Social Labs Revolution: A New Approach to Solving Our Most Complex Challenges by Zaid Hassan
 47. The Carbon Farming Solution by Eric Toensmeier
+48. Creative Confidence by Tom & David Kelley
+49. Thinking in Systems: A Primer by Donella H. Meadows

 ## Currently Reading
-44. Thinking in Systems: A Primer by Donella H. Meadows
+49. Deep Nutrition by Catherine Shanahan M.D.

 ## Reading List
 47. Prophet by Kahlil Gibran (30%)